 - Short presentation: 5 mins video streaming and 1 min for live Q&A

-- Online-poster paper: 5 mins video posted in Whova.
+- Online presentation (poster style): 5 mins video posted in Whova.
 The Q&A will be conducted through Whova text-based discussion rooms.

 Video Recording Guidelines

 For the first slide presentation, the presenter must use the first page template provided HERE.
 From the second slide, authors are free to use presentation styles.
 Please make sure that:

 If you have questions on how to record and upload video, please contact us at email@example.com.
 The maximum file size for each type of presentation is as follows.